cseferlis/ds310homework/Homework 5/Working with VMs/README.md

 # Homework 5 - Working with Virtual Machines

 This guide will walk you through the process of setting up a Windows Virtual Machine (VM) in the Azure cloud.
-This VM will serve as your environment for working with NoSQL databases using Cosmos and the NoSQL API.
+This VM will serve as your environment for working with Power BI.
 Please read through the entire guide before deployment to avoid any cost overruns.
 Incorrect steps may lead to charges beyond your Azure allowance.

 ## Prerequisites